-When a child with severe brain damage is held like this, her legs may automatically stiffen and her feet point down-the so-called 'tiptoe reflex'.
-Because the feet sometimes take jerky 'steps', parents think the child is 'almost ready to walk'.
+When a child with severe brain injury is held like this, her legs may automatically stiffen and her feet point down-the so-called "tiptoe reflex."
+Because the feet sometimes take jerky steps, parents think the child is "almost ready to walk."
 This is not so.
 The tiptoe reflex must be overcome before the child can begin to learn to walk.
 Do not hold the child in this position or make her try to walk.
-It will only strengthen this disabling reaction.
-(See p.
-291.)
+It will only strengthen this disabling reaction (see p.
+291).